Adam-Brand/Pooled_Testing_HIV/README.md

 In order to replicate the simulation results presented in the paper:

 1) run data_gen.R.
 This will create 6 datasets needed to run the simulations.
 There will be errors as part of the data_gen.R program sources the data cleaning program for the real data, which is not included in this repository.
+The errors will not affect the generation of the simulated datasets.
 There is also a shiny program we used for visualizing distributions of VLs.
 The shiny folder is called shinypopfit, and is included in this repository.
 Downloading/using this shiny program is optional though.
 It is not needed for reproducing results.

     a) the datasets will save in the SimData folder